Skip to main content

 What it is: A project kickoff workflow is used to help get a project started.

-It might involve reviewing the statement of work or project charter with the project team (and relevant stakeholders), setting up the project management tool and any time tracking software, creating a project folder in a shared drive and making any needed documents and templates, and holding a kickoff meeting.
+It involves reviewing the statement of work or project charter with the project team (and relevant stakeholders), setting up the project management tool and time tracking software, creating a project folder in a shared drive, creating documents and templates, and holding a kickoff meeting.

-How It Works: The project kickoff workflow helps get the project team and stakeholders ready to start working together.
+How it works: The project kickoff workflow gets the project team and stakeholders ready to start working together.
 It includes all the necessary tasks to get set up and establish communication norms.
-This might include reviewing approval processes, and going over the timeline and other expectations.
+This might include reviewing approval processes and going over the timeline and other expectations.

 3. Change Request Workflow